 Another example of work/life integration became apparent when one of our team members experienced a house fire last year.
 We immediately set up a GoFundMe, and with a sizable donation from Steve and the rest of the team members at Quontic, we helped our fellow co-worker get back on their feet.
 So, it’s easy to hold up your core values when you have a chief executive officer who also lives those values.

 “Truly become a destination employer, and do whatever it takes to be that.”
 We’re embracing this quote at Quontic.
 Maybe we’re not the best place for everyone, but we’re not trying to be.
 But if you align with our values and want to do cool stuff, we’re the best game in town.

 4. We have a lot of fun.

 Casey Christopher: Honestly, Quontic is a great place to work because we know how to have fun.
 We don’t do pantsuits or wingtips, we’re tees and sneakers people.
 And if you’re in the mortgage industry and/or banking industry, you’ll find this is a new, fresh environment compared to the stuffy traditional financial institutions you’re used to.

 Other banks have a rigid structure, but at Quontic we’re staying true to our mission.
 We love to move fast, pivot, and meet our team members where they are.
-We recently hired over 100 employees, including senior managers, who are not in the tri-state area or anywhere near our corporate headquarters in Rockefeller Center, NYC.
+We recently hired over 100 employees, including senior managers, who are not in the tri-state area of anywhere near our corporate headquarters in NYC.
 This is a testament to how nimble, flexible, and fast-moving we are at Quontic.

 Plus, you get the chance to work on some really cool products.
 Who else can say they could worked on the first bank Bitcoin rewards program?
 And because we’re only a team of 250, everybody gets a hand in.
 We’re always working on the next thing.